 Nora Ephron's son interviews the people closest to his mother, the accomplished and beloved screenwriter, essayist, and director in Everything Is Copy.
 Fans of Ephron's films (When Harry Met Sally) and books (I Feel Bad About My Neck) won't want to miss this one.

-In Going Clear, Oscar-winning director Alex Gibney investigates arguably one of the beliefs that's most shrouded in mystery—Scientology.
+In Going Clear, Oscar-winning director Alex Gibney investigates Scientology—arguably one of the religious beliefs most shrouded in mystery.
 Filled with remarkable details, this chilling documentary sometimes seems more like a gripping thriller—but it's all true.